HunterIT/Java/README.md

 CENG310
 ---------------------

-This folder contains all the labs I am currently working on in CENG310 at Humber College.
-The labs will be document what's going on and how to use it.
+This folder contains all the labs I completed in CENG310 at Humber College.